-This program prepares graduates to lead at the highest executive and clinical positions.
+This program prepares graduates to lead at the highest level of advanced nursing practice.

-Our part-time, blended-course format allows you to work while earning a degree.
-Students enroll in two, 10-week courses simultaneously each semester.
+The program's part-time, blended-course format provides the professional working student the opportunity to maintain full-time employment while earning a degree.
+Students enroll in two, concurrent 10-week courses each semester.
 During the semester, each course meets twice on campus, with the remainder of classes delivered online.
 The DNP program begins in the fall, and is offered over 6 semesters, with summers off.

 News and Updates

 Doctor of Nursing Practice (DNP) Site Visit - Third Party Comments